WeblateOrg/weblate/docs/admin/config.rst

 .. versionadded:: 2.15

-How many days will Weblate reject reusing the same password.
+How many days will Weblate reject reusing previously used password for an user.

 The checking is based on the audit log, :setting:`AUDITLOG_EXPIRY` needs to be at least same as this.